Defining the Route with SAP as Co-Driver

 The challenge was to create a new mindset for innovation using Design Thinking as basis for cultural change at Daimler.

 Personality, motivation and diversity were all key aspects to becoming one of the first Design Thinking coaches at Daimler.
-When the team met for the first time with SAP’s Chief Design Officer Sam Yen in Stuttgart, Germany, back in June 2016, he made everyone aware about the potential difficulties and challenges of this cultural change – a key impulse to get this change visibly started.
+When the team met for the first time with SAP back in June 2016, everyone became aware of the potential difficulties and challenges of this cultural change – a key impulse to get this change visibly started.

-When I met their project lead and their team of ambassadors, I could really feel the enthusiasm for Design Thinking - not only as a need-to-have, but to become a new mindset and key to change their culture.– Sam Yen (Chief Design Officer, SAP)
+When I met their project lead and their team of ambassadors, I could really feel the enthusiasm for Design Thinking - not only as a need-to-have, but to become a new mindset and key to change their culture.– Andreas Hauser, SVP, SAP AppHaus Network

 The Course to Innovation: People + Projects + Space